ningyuxin1999/RefTrace/README.md

 reft lint
 ```

-To lint a specific directory with a custom rules file:
+To lint a specific directory with a different rules file:

 ```bash
 reft lint -d /path/to/dir -r /path/to/custom_rules.py